foundata/guidelines/oci-container-image-guide.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 - **Toolchain and Docker.** Buildah, Podman and Skopeo are rootless, daemonless and open source.
 Docker compatibility is incidental, untested and unsupported.
 Although based on open-source software, Quay.io and Sigstore's public infrastructure are hosted services with separate terms.
 Distributing tools may create license obligations even when their licenses do not cover generated images.
-- **Local releases.** CI automates releases but is not the trust boundary.
+- **Release environments.** CI automates releases but is not the trust boundary.
 A maintainer workstation is safe when ConClear builds an isolated reviewed revision, runs the same gates, obtains external signing authority and records the environment.
-A local workflow also avoids dependence on one CI service.
+Provider-neutral release behavior avoids dependence on one CI service.
+Optional observed CI context helps correlate public evidence with provider records, but ordinary provider environment variables do not authenticate that context.
 - **Release tool versions.** Tool changes during a release make its evidence inconsistent.
 ConClear therefore resolves compatible versions once, records them and holds them constant.
 Global pins would impede upgrades without adding release identity: evidence identifies the tools, and the ConClear version identifies the rules.
 - **Tool-owned rule identifiers.** ConClear needs stable check identifiers for precise findings and suppressions.
 Like Hadolint's `DL` codes, they belong to the tool, not this guide.
 Its conformance documentation maps them to stable guide anchors.
 - **Versioned ruleset.** Embedding the guide revision identifies ConClear's implemented rules without a separate policy artifact.
 Recording both revisions distinguishes guide changes from implementation changes.